tacone/backenator/README.md

 php artisan config:publish ellipsesynergie/backenator
 ```

 The configuration files could now be found in `app/config/packages/ellipsesynergie/backenator`.
-Read the description for each configurations to know what you can override.!
+Read the description for each configurations to know what you can override!

 ### Model